hotdoy/grav-theme-hotdoy/README.md

 Alternate background Color: # Set the alternate background color (used in buttons, link and other interactive elements).
 Alternate boreground Color: # Set the alternate foreground color (used in buttons, link and other interactive elements).
 Rhythm:                     # Space between modules and other elements.
+Radius:                     # Default border radius.
-organization:               # A collection of field describing your organization (generate schema).
+Organization:               # A collection of field describing your organization (generate schema).
 google_tracking_id:         # Google analytics id
 facebook_app_id:            # Facebook App Id
-ficelle:                    # Don't.
-It's a private image CDN and you need access from a guy you don't know.
-Sorry.
 marquee:                    # A collection of field to add a small marquee at the top of every page.
 ```